Notification of sickness absence and return to work (RTW)

 A notification of sickness absence must be submitted to the Payroll Unit on the first day of illness.

-When you have reported sickness absence you will automatically receive an e-mail containing information on how to proceed.
+When you have reported sickness absence, you will automatically receive an email containing information on how to proceed.
 At the same time, your head of department/equiv. and your administrator will receive an email notifying them that you are sick.
 If you are absent for more than seven days, you are required to provide a medical certificate, which should be submitted to the administrator at your department/equiv.
-If you are absent for more than 14 days, you must also submit the medical certificate to Försäkringskassan.
+If you are absent for more than 21 days, you must also submit the medical certificate to Försäkringskassan.
 The Payroll Unit will notify Försäkringskassan of your sickness absence.
+You apply for sickness pay via Försäkringskassan's website.

 Notification of return to work (RTW)